omgnetwork/elixir-omg/docs/mvp_morevp_interaction.md

 8. Mallory submits IFE -> Mallory does SE on output -> Mallory waits for SE finalization -> Mallory piggybacks
-   ! not possible, because IFE will finalize first because of use of "youngest input priority"
+   ! not possible, because IFE will finalize first because of use of "youngest input priority" ! is handled by 5/6 since piggyback will get blocked since SE exists anyway

 9. Mallory submits IFE -> Mallory piggybacks output -> Mallory does SE on output
-    => (IMPLEMENTED) contract: when SE happens, use tx body to compute in-flight exit id and check for IFE & piggyback existence
+    => (IMPLEMENTED) contract: when SE happens, use tx body to compute in-flight exit id and check for IFE & piggyback existence; block SE if piggyback exists or was finalized
     NOTE: +18k gas on startSE

 10. Mallory submits IFE -> Mallory piggybacks output -> Mallory waits for finalization -> Mallory does SE on output